 Can a person be nearsighted in one eye and farsighted in the other?

 In anisometropia, both eyes may be nearsighted, both may be farsighted, or one eye is nearsighted and the other is farsighted — a more specific condition called antimetropia.

 Though antimetropia technically is the more accurate term when describing one eye being nearsighted and the other being farsighted, many eye care professionals use the term anisometropia for this condition.

 A person with anisometropia or antimetropia will see noticeably unequal blur in the two eyes at different distances.
 Also, it’s common for uncorrected anisometropia to cause poor depth perception, headaches, dizziness and even nausea.

 When unequal refractive errors are corrected with eyeglasses, a person with anisometropia will notice that objects seen by one eye will look larger or smaller than the same objects viewed by the other eye.
-This difference in image sizes is called aniseikonia; and this, too, can cause problems with depth perception, headaches, dizziness and visual discomfort.
+The difference in image sizes is called aniseikonia.
+This, too, can cause problems with depth perception, headaches, dizziness and visual discomfort.

 Treatment of anisometropia